Non-Existent Moments of Earnings Growth

 We start with introducing the New Earnings Survey Panel Data (NESPD), an administrative data set at the individual level on UK earnings from the UK Social Security.
 It is an annual panel running from 1975 to 2016, and it surveys around 1\% of the UK workforce.
 All employees whose National Insurance Number (NIN) ends in a given pair of digits are included in the survey.
 The NIN number is randomly issued to all UK residents at age 16 and kept constant throughout the lifetime of an individual.
 The NESPD is a survey directed to all employers whose employees qualify for the sample: the employers complete the questionnaire based on payroll records for their employees.
 As a result of being directed to the employer, NESPD has a low non-classical measurement error.

 The survey reports the employees' gender, age, and detailed work-related information: annual, weekly, and hourly earnings, hours of work, occupation, industry, working area, firms' number of employers, and unionization.
 This information relates to a specified week in April of each year: the data sample is taken on the first day of April of each calendar year and concerns complete employee records only.
-The NESPD contains complete information on the employees' working life from the first year they started working (or 1975 if later) until retirement age (or 2015 if earlier), as long as the employer answered the questionnaire and the individual was working with the last recorded employer in April.
+The NESPD contains complete information on the employees' working life from the first year they started working until retirement age over the years 1975-2015, as long as the employer answered the questionnaire and the individual was working with the last recorded employer in April.

 Given that NESPD contains detailed information on earnings and a long panel component, it has been used for a broad range of topics in the literature: among the others, \citet{goos2007lousy} have used NESPD to document job polarization in the UK; \citet{nickell2003nominal} and \citet{elsby2016wage} have employed this study for analysis of wage rigidities; \citet{adam201935} provide an analysis of valid response rates in NESDP.
 However, the study of income and earnings dynamics in the UK has not received lots of attention, with a couple of notable exceptions in recent years: \citet{de2021wage} and \citet{bell2021time} are two main references for earnings dynamics in the UK using NESPD for the analysis.